zond/diplicity/README.md

 - Run `docker-compose up`
 - The API is now available on your machine at `localhost:8080`
 - The Admin server is now available on your machine at `localhost:8000`
-- The `diplicity-configurator` container will automatically configure the application using the secrets from the `.env` file after a short delay.
+- The `diplicity-configuration` container will automatically configure the application using the secrets from the `.env` file after a short delay.

 ## Environment Variables